-This innovative project is funded by UK Aid Direct.
+This innovative project began in 2018 funded by UK Aid Direct, and since 2022 is moving forward with the financial support of an anonymous donor.
 We aim to build a compassionate community to ensure people access the health care that they need when living with and dying from serious illness in the Narayanganj City Corporation of Bangladesh.